In my years of medical practice, I've encountered numerous patients who have utilized injectable testosterone to address hypogonadism.

 In addition, enanthate is better known and more frequently utilized since it is available even outside of the United States.

 What Is Testosterone Enanthate?

 Testosterone enanthate is an intramuscular testosterone treatment for low testosterone in men.

 A study from National Library of Medicine shows that in females, it is also employed to combat breast cancer which has progressed to other body regions .

 This medicine is administered into your buttock muscles and has a long half-life, so it is only needed once or twice per month.

 Enanthate is sold under the brand name Delatestryl.

-This medication is an androgen and an anabolic steroid .
+According to NIH, this medication is an androgen and an anabolic steroid .
 It is the most often used and oldest synthetic testosterone and is suitable for men of all ages.

 Testosterone increases muscle strength, lean muscle mass, and athletic performance.